eosusa/rpcmonitor-probe/README.md

 The probe submits telemetry to https://stats.eosusa.news

 The probe is made of 2 components:
-  * the rpcProxy will cycle trough a list of configured endpoints and has a built-in greylist
+  * the rpcProxy will cycle trough a remote list of configured endpoints and has a built-in greylist the endpoint list is dynamically updated and provided by https://wax.stats.eosusa.news
   * the StressWax.py script runs as a cronjob and simple sends rpc queries to the EOSIO chain.

 Note: If you wish to run a community probe, please contact @EOSUSA_Michael on Telegram